 Social Pinpoint, an interactive mapping tool, was developed for the study area to obtain location-specific comments and input from the public.
 Comments were received from all over the study area.
 Additionally, users of Social Pinpoint were able to like or dislike comments that were left from other users.
-Overall, Social Pinpoint received a total of 1,752 visits and 130 comments.
-51% of comments received were ideas and suggestions, 36.9% were comments regarding fire evacuation concerns, and 11.5% were other comments.
+Overall, Social Pinpoint received a total of 1,752 visits and 130 comments with 51% of comments received were ideas and suggestions, 36.9% were comments regarding fire evacuation concerns, and 11.5% were other comments.
 A full documentation of comments from Social Pinpoint is included in Appendix C.

 The distribution of comments by segment of interest is shown in Figure 33.
-As expected, the segment with the most comments is Segment 3, which includes the confluence parking and Quarry trailhead parking lot, though there are still a large proportion of comments for the segments bounding the study area in Auburn (Segment 1) and Cool (Segment 4).
-Figure 34 shows the breakdown of Social Pinpoint by topics of discussion.
-The most discussed topic was safety, which was a primary focus of the study.
-The second most discussed topic was a desire to see a bypass bridge for the area, which would be a large-capital project to provide an alternative route to SR 49 and would be under the purview of Caltrans.
-This suggestion was not incorporated into the final recommendations, provided in Chapters 6 and 7, based on environmental and cost feasibility concerns.
+As expected, the segment with the most comments is Segment 3, which includes the Confluence parking and Quarry trailhead parking lot, though there are still a large proportion of comments for the segments bounding the study area in Auburn (Segment 1) and Cool (Segment 4).
+Figure 34 shows the breakdown of Social Pinpoint by topic.
+The most discussed topic was safety.
+The second most discussed topic was a desire to see a bypass bridge, which would be a large-capital project providing an alternative route to SR 49 under the purview of Caltrans.
+Given environmental and cost feasibility concerns, this suggestion was not incorporated into the final recommendations.
 The only other topic that received more than 10% of comments was parking, which was also a primary focus of the study.